Arnah

 Arnah (عرنة) is a Syrian village in the Qatana District of the Rif Dimashq Governorate.
 According to the Syria Central Bureau of Statistics (CBS), Arnah had a population of 3,146 at the 2004 census.
 Its inhabitants are predominantly Druze and Christians.

 History

 In 1838, Eli Smith noted Arnah's population as Druze and Antiochian Greek Christians.

+Since December 2024, the town has been under Israeli control.